 - AirPlay 2 is compatible with recent iPhones, iPads, and Mac computers

-- AirPlay also works with Apple iPod Touch 2015 and the new HomePod
+- AirPlay also works with devices as old as the Apple iPod Touch 2015 and the original HomePod and HomePod Mini.

 - AirPlay is supported on several older speakers and soundbars

-- AirPlay 2 is supported on many brands at launch, too
+- AirPlay 2 has been supported by many brands as well

 AirPlay was supported on several older speakers and soundbars from third-party manufacturers.
-AirPlay 2 is more restricted at launch.
-Here's the full list of brands offering early support: Sonos, Denon and Marantz, Bose, Bang and Olufsen, Beats, Naim, Devialet, Dynaudio, Polk, McIntosh, Bowers & Wilkins, Libratone, Definitive Technology, and Bluesound.
-But that doesn't mean these brands offer full support.
+AirPlay 2 was more restricted at launch but is now widely adopted.
+Brands offering support include Sonos, Denon and Marantz, Bose, Bang and Olufsen, Beats, Naim, Devialet, Dynaudio, Polk, McIntosh, Bowers & Wilkins, Libratone, Definitive Technology, and Bluesound, among others.

-For instance, newer Sonos speakers, including the Play:5, Playbase, and Sonos One, will support AirPlay 2, as will future Sonos products.
-However, older Sonos players - like Play:3 and Play:1 - won't support it.
-Sonos has also yet to detail how its AirPlay 2 integration will work, but either way, expect to see compatible Sonos products appear in Apple Home as well as in AirPlay menus as available speakers.
+For instance, newer Sonos speakers, including the Sonos Five, Arc, Sonos One, Move, and Roam support AirPlay 2, as will future Sonos products.
+However, older Sonos players - like Play:3 and Play:1 - don't support it.

-Also, some manufacturers, like Naim and Libratone, have confirmed that you'll be able to simply run a software update on the speaker to benefit from the new AirPlay 2 features, but others will need you to buy a completely new speaker.
+Meanwhile, some manufacturers, like Naim and Libratone, offer the ability to simply run a software update on their speakers to benefit from AirPlay 2 features, but others need you to buy a completely new speaker.

 Apple AirPlay 2 vs AirPlay: Which is better?